Our physician scientists are actively pursuing sarcoma research projects. Here is a description of some of their work:

 Through this research project, we will use advanced metabolic imaging techniques with MRI and PET scanning to determine the degree of response to therapy before surgery is performed to remove the sarcoma.
 We have found, through our preliminary research findings, that a specific metabolic marker picked up by MRI and PET (namely, Choline) can show important metabolic changes in a sarcoma after its cells are successfully treated by chemotherapy.
 We believe that metabolic imaging with MRI and PET will prove accurate for the prediction of response to therapy and provide valuable information for planning treatment and determining prognosis.
 These cutting edge imaging techniques have been developed and optimized at Johns Hopkins by members of the Department of Radiology and the Hopkins Sarcoma Program.

-Dr. Frassica oversees the Radiation Oncology Center at Green Spring Station, which provides external beam radiation treatment for adult patients.
-Her primary interests are in musculoskeletal, breast, and colorectal cancers.
+Dr. Frassica is a radiation oncologist at Central Maryland Radiation Oncology, a joint collaboration between Johns Hopkins and the University of Maryland Medical Center located in Columbia, Md.
+Her primary interests are musculoskeletal, breast and colorectal cancers.
 The center participates in clinical trials under the auspices of the Radiation Therapy Oncology Group, the Eastern Cooperative Oncology Group, the American College of Surgeons Oncology Group, and The Johns Hopkins University.

-Dr. Wharam's research is focused on improving the treatment of children with cancer of several specific types including, rhabdomyosarcoma, other soft tissue sarcomas, various rare tumors, and intracranial germinoma.
-Specific aims are to study how to most effectively utilize radiation therapy in the management of pediatric tumors with regard to the specific issues of indications, timing, sequence with chemotherapy, treatment volume, and dose intensity; and to assess the late effects of cranial radiotherapy in brain tumor patients as well as the impact of second look surgery in rhabdomyosarcoma patients.
+Dr. Terezakis' research is focused on improving the treatment of children with cancer of several specific types including, rhabdomyosarcoma, other soft tissue sarcomas, Hodgkin lymphoma, and pediatric CNS tumors.
+Her specific aims are to study how to most effectively utilize radiation therapy in the management of pediatric tumors with regard to the specific issues of indications, timing, sequence with chemotherapy, treatment volume, and dose intensity.
+Dr. Terezakis also has a specific research interest in assessing the late effects of cranial radiotherapy in brain tumor patients and using novel radiation techniques to treat radioresistant sarcomas.